Russian Socialist Federation: Impact of the Russian Revolution

-The Russian Revolution of 1917, marking the downfall of the tsarist state and its replacement by a revolutionary Marxist government headed by V.I.
-Lenin exerted an enormous impact on the émigré community in the United States.
+The Russian Revolution of 1917, marking the downfall of the tsarist state and its replacement by a revolutionary Marxist government headed by Vladimir Lenin exerted an enormous impact on the émigré community in the United States.
 A political party which touted just 11,000 members in May 1917 had effectively seized control of a great state, demonstrating to many adherents of socialism that a slow process of building a political organization and winning the support of a majority of the population was not strictly necessary.

 In the words of historian Theodore Draper:

 "The supreme lesson seemed to be that a small party could seize power if only it had enough revolutionary zeal and purity of doctrine.
 No revolutionary group could guarantee numbers, but zeal and doctrine could be had for the asking.
 Such was the infinitely optimistic horizon that the Bolshevik revolution appeared to open up."

 Only a few months before the leader of the Red Army himself, Leon Trotsky, had been among the Russian émigré community as a journalist in New York City, writing for the newspaper of the Russian Federation.
 Now he sat next to Lenin at the head of a dramatic revolution of world-historical importance.
 The speed and proximity of the transformation was shocking and its impact electrifying.

 Efforts to construct a unified revolutionary organization proceeded apace.
 The Marxists of the Russian Socialist Federation attempted to join with its populist and anarchist comrades in a unified organization through a convention of the United Russian parties held in New York City from February 1 to 4, 1918.
 Socialist Gregory Weinstein — editor of Novyi Mir and later a founding member of the Communist Labor Party of America — was elected chairman of the session.
 The gathering sent a cable to the Council of People's Commissars in Moscow sending greetings to revolutionary Russia and indicating that they were "ready to organize Revolutionary Legions for Russia."

 The Russian Federation was also instrumental in the formation of the American Bolshevik Bureau of Information early in 1918, uniting with four other Russian groups as well as the English-speaking Socialist Propaganda League.
-Nicholas Hourwich represented the Russian Federation on this body, being joined by Soviet Russian representative Ludwig Martens as the delegate of the "New York Section of Russian Bolsheviki" and S.J.
-Rutgers of the Socialist Propaganda League.
+Nicholas Hourwich represented the Russian Federation on this body, being joined by Soviet Russian representative Ludwig Martens as the delegate of the "New York Section of Russian Bolsheviki" and S. J. Rutgers of the Socialist Propaganda League.
 The Bureau, which served as a forerunner of the official Russian Soviet Government Bureau, was headed by Louis C. Fraina.

 The Russian Socialist Federation held its 4th National Convention in New York City from September 28 through October 2, 1918.
 The gathering elected future Communist Party of America stalwarts Oscar Tyverovsky was elected Secretary of the Russian Federation and Alexander Stoklitsky as "Translator-Secretary," a functionary of the national Socialist Party of America with an office at party headquarters in Chicago.